MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-basic-concepts.md

 ![A screen shot of the Mesh Cloud Scripting component that's attached to the GameObject.](../../../media/mesh-scripting/basic-concepts/009-cloudscripting-component.png)

 The component is responsible for managing the scripts you create and binding them to the Unity scene both at edit time and runtime in the Mesh app.
 Mesh Cloud Scripting is a standalone technology but it has a tight integration with Unity.
-You can find instructions for adding the Mesh Cloud Scripting GameObject in the [Getting Started Guide](cloud-scripting-getting-started.md) and more detailed information about scripting in the [Programmer's Guide](cloud-scripting-programmers-guide.md) section.
+You can find instructions for adding the Mesh Cloud Scripting GameObject in the article named [Create a simple Cloud Scripting project](./cloud-scripting-create-a-simple-project.md) and more detailed information about scripting in the [Programmer's Guide](cloud-scripting-programmers-guide.md) section.

 The Mesh Cloud Scripting scene graph is limited to GameObjects that you add to the scene under the GameObject that contains the Mesh Cloud Scripting component.
 Although Mesh Cloud Scripting can't directly see the scene hierarchy of the rest of the scene, it can access APIs that the Mesh app provides&ndash;for example, it can get a list of Users in the scene or react to an object being selected.